How do we know the Einsatzgruppen murdered Jews because they were Jews, not because the Nazis thought they were partisans?

 How many partisans were there in the Soviet Union?

-Yitzhak Arad, a respected scholar on the Holocaust in the Soviet Union, estimates that there were 200,000 to 250,000 by 1944 (and perhaps as many as 350,000).
-By this time, partisans operated in hundreds of brigades, of which about 20,000 to 25,000 were Jews.
-On the basis of these numbers—the best available at present—it appears that about 10 percent of the entire partisan movement was composed of Jewish fighters.
+Yitzhak Arad, a respected scholar who studies the Holocaust in the Soviet Union, estimates that there were 200,000 to 250,000 partisans by 1944 (and perhaps as many as 350,000).
+By this time, partisans operated in hundreds of brigades, of which about 20,000 to 25,000 partisans were Jews.
+On the basis of these numbers—the best available at present—it appears that Jewish fighters were about 10 percent of the entire partisan movement.

-The evidence proves that Jews murdered because they were Jews:
+The evidence proves that the Nazis and their collaborators murdered Jews because they were Jews:

 First and foremost, the sheer number of Jews murdered by the Einsatzgruppen (some 1,150,000) does not support the claim Jews were killed because they were partisans.
 Ronald Headland, in Messages of Murder, concludes: “The statistical record of the killing rose beyond any plausible association with the norms of mere police work.”
 Further, there is no way to rationalize the murder of Jewish women, children, and infants as partisans.